-For the PPPoE users, enter the PPPoE username and password into the enter fields, and click on Save to complete the setting.
+For the PPPoE users, enter the PPPoE username and password into the enter fields.

 Advanced

 The following introduces the camera's Web Server port, RTSP port, MJPEG over HTTP port, and HTTPS port.

 Web Server port

 The default web server port is 80.
 With the default web server port '80', you can simply input the IP address of the camera in the URL bar of a web browser to connect the camera.
 When the web server port is changed to any number other than 80, users have to enter the camera's IP address followed by a colon and the port number.
 For instance, a camera whose IP address is set as 192.168.0.100 and web server port as 8080 can be connected by entering "http://192.168.0.100:8080" in the URL bar.